syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 {% endhighlight %}
 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Annotation/Flattening-annotations-without-calling-save-method).

 To flatten the annotation with pop-ups in the PDF document, use the code example below:

 {% tabs %}